peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-23 Ragged Little Pill.md

 	- She says that the city is going to be destroyed no matter what, and all that changes is who gets to claim the prize
 - Hymn tries coming up with other solutions like locking up all the bombs in their pocket dimension and killing themselves, but Oz says that they would just send more bombs
 - Oz gives Hymn [[Inventory/Backbiter\|Backbiter]], and says that it's in case she forgets that they had this conversation, and says that it was a gift
-	- Hymn thanks Oz, expresses their appreciation, and gives her the dagger that she stole from the child in the Rusted Stool in case she needs to stab them
+	- Hymn thanks Oz, expresses their appreciation, and gives her the dagger that she stole from the child in the Rusted Stool in case she needs to stab them again
 - Hymn asks why she trusts them so much when they haven't known each other that long
 	- Oz shrugs and says it's a trial by fire